Beyond symmetry protection: Robust feedback-enforced edge states in non-Hermitian stacked quantum spin Hall systems

-Shown in Fig.~\ref{fig:fig1}(a2,a3) and (b2,b3) are the double periodic/open boundary condition (PBC/OBC) spectra of the Chern and QSH insulators respectively, computed with $m_1=m_2=1$ and $\gamma_j=0.02$ for simplicity, such that the two layers exhibit Chern numbers $C=\pm1$.
-With these values, the bulk spectra are always complex under both PBCs and OBCs~\footnote{ The PBC spectrum of $H_{\text{Ch}}$ encloses nonzero area due to the non-reciprocal $\pm i\gamma_j$, while under OBCs, the effective $x$-hoppings become $\sqrt{(1+\cos k_y)^2-\gamma_j^2}$ in the generalized Brillouin zone (GBZ)~\cite{kawabata2018anomalous,mandal2022topological,hou2021topological,ma2023quantum,liu2023spin,ochkan2024non}, which is imaginary for some $k_y$.}, while the topological edge modes always remain real because they can be mapped to their Hermitian limits by trivial 1D basis rescalings~\cite{yao2018edge,yokomizo2019non,okuma2020topological,kawabata2020real,hou2021topological,yang2024percolation,qi2024extended}.
+Shown in Fig.~\ref{fig:fig1}(a2, a3) and (b2, b3) are the Chern and QSH insulators spectra computed, respectively, under periodic boundary conditions in both $x$ and $y$ directions (double PBC) and open boundary conditions in both directions (double OBC), with $m_1=m_2=1$ and $\gamma_j=0.02$ for simplicity, such that the two layers exhibit Chern numbers $C=\pm1$.
+With these values, the bulk spectra are always complex under both PBCs and OBCs~\footnote{ The PBC spectrum of $H_{\text{Ch}}$ encloses nonzero area due to the non-reciprocal $\pm i\gamma_j$, while under OBCs, the effective $x$-hoppings become $\sqrt{(1+\cos k_y)^2-\gamma_j^2}$ in the generalized Brillouin zone (GBZ)~\cite{kawabata2018anomalous,mandal2022topological,hou2021topological,ma2023quantum,liu2023spin,ochkan2024non}, which is imaginary for some $k_y$.}, while the topological edge modes always remain real because they can be mapped to their Hermitian limits by trivial 1D basis rescalings~\cite{yao2018edge,yokomizo2019non,okuma2020topological,kawabata2020real,hou2021topological,yang2024percolation,qi2024extended}~\footnote{For the rectangular geometry with open boundaries in both $x$ and $y$, the topological edge modes remain strictly real: the real-space Hamiltonian is pseudo-Hermitian and unbroken global $\mathcal{PT}$ symmetry pins the edge eigenvalues to the real axis (see Supplemental Materials).}.
 Here, the OBC states $\Psi(\bold r)$ are colored according to their edge occupation ratio

 where $A_{\text{Bulk}},A_{\text{Edge}}$ denote the number of bulk/edge sites. $\rho_{\rm Edge}=0$, for a uniform state, $\rho_{\rm Edge}=1$ means completes edge localization, and negative $\rho_{\text{Edge}}$ indicate bulk dominance.
 Evidently, both the Chern and QSH insulators are by themselves incapable of exhibiting robust edge transport, since it is their bulk states that possess Im$E>0$.